 You know Laos.

-It’s that country in Southeast Asia with the excellent national cuisine that, somehow, hasn’t had a dedicated London restaurant serving it.
+It’s the country in Southeast Asia with the excellent national cuisine that, somehow, hasn’t had a dedicated London restaurant serving it.

 Because thanks to the head chef and founder of Rosa’s Thai Café, Saiphin Moore, the appropriately named Lao Cafe has landed in the Big Smoke, doing so in Covent Garden of all places.